-Another motivation for this work is the desire to describe (possible more in detail) phenomenon of "white capping" for the waves with so moderate steepness.
-This work is not finished yet, but we established a most important fact - wave breaking is preceded by "freak wave" which actually breaks.
-"Freak waves" appear naturally as a result of modulational instability [3], but even stable spectra of moderate amplitude are able to generate them.
+Another motivation for this work is the desire to describe (possible more in detail) a phenomenon of white capping for the waves with so moderate steepness.
+This work is not finished yet, but we established the most important fact: wave breaking is preceded by "freak wave" which actually breaks.
+Freak waves appear naturally as a result of modulational instability [3], but even stable spectra of moderate amplitude are able to generate them.
 Although freak waves are now rare events separated by time interval it tens of thousands of wave periods.

 Finally, in this article we come back to the old question about integrability of the free surface hydrodynamics of the deep water.
-Hypothesis of integrability was formulated in the paper [7] the result which was a key when deriving compact equation [4, 5].
-Since then it was argued both against integrability [8, 9] and in favor integrability [10, 11].
-In our experiments we observed behavior which is typical for integrable systems.
+Hypothesis of integrability was formulated in [7] the result which was a key when deriving the compact equation [4, 5].
+More recently, it was argued both against integrability [8, 9] and in favor integrability [10, 11].
+In our experiments, we observed behavior that is typical for integrable systems.
 Dynamics of the wave field was quasi-periodical.
-Spectra averaged over great time (of the order of hundred thousands wave periods) have changed little, loosing 15 % of their energy due to arising rare "freak waves".
+Spectra averaged over great time (of the order of hundred thousand wave periods) have changed little, losing 15% of their energy due to arising rare freak waves.